COACHING IN ORGANIZATIONS

 - Reflection skills

-This exchange program is designed in accordance with a number of High Impact Learning that Lasts principles (HILL).
-This means a great deal of learning takes place in interaction (between students themselves and lecturers and experts).
+During this exchange program a great deal of learning takes place in interaction (between students themselves and lecturers and experts).
 We expect you to take an active role in these interactions.
-You’ll receive preparatory orientations and reading assignments to help you.

 Types of lessons: